Peer reviewing scientific

 |COURSEWORK||response to review||

 In Assignment 2, the student will now change roles by taking on the hypothetical role of the author who originally submitted the manuscript for review.
 For Assignment 2 the student will therefore adopt the style that an author might adopt when addressing peer-review feedback from a manuscript reviewer.
 To achieve this, for Assignment 2 the student should respond to the points that were originally critiqued in Assignment 1.
 The student should write a cover letter and highlight the way that the manuscript has hypothetically addressed the points raised in Assignment 1.

 Teaching and Learning Strategy

-This module is very much focused on independent learning and planning.
-Students should use their private time to provide a reviewer for an academic journal submission.
+This module is very much focused on independent learning and planning while working alongside your MRes supervisor.
+Students should use their private time to arrange meeting swith their supervisor and to provide a reviewer for an academic journal submission.
 They should choose a paper of their own to review, preferably one in their field of study.
 They may use supervisor support to discuss the processes behind a per review and may even obtain some examples of previous processes to guide them.
 This method will provide students with a key academic ability: To independently critique a research paper to ensure that the standards of that paper are of sufficient academic rigour prior to publication.